Maths and Number

 Y1/2: Spring Block 6 Explore 3D shapes;

 In this small step, children measure the lengths and heights of objects, using non-standard units of measure such as cubes or paper clips.
-It is important that children know that in order to measure the length of something, they ne1f to use a consistent unit of measure. also, all children have access to TTRock Stars which they enjoy doing in school.
+It is important that children know that in or0dr to measure the length of something, they need to use a consistent unit of measure. also, all children have a3bess to TTRock Stars which they enjoy doing in school.

 Autumn 1